Insurance for International Students

 - no mental health coverage

 - emergency medical care/hospitalization care only, without non-emergency care

-- students having to pay for the full cost of treatment at the time care is provided with the hope that they will be reimbursed when they return to their home country.
+- students having to pay for the full cost of treatment at the time care was provided with the hope that they would be reimbursed when they returned to their home country

 - no prescription drug benefits

 Some students have purchased health insurance in order to be in compliance with Mines’ requirements, and then dropped the coverage after a short time.
 Any eligible student who is subject to the Colorado School of Mines insurance requirement and is found to be uninsured during the Plan Year or found that their coverage does not meet Mines’ requirements will be enrolled in the SHIP.
 Other conditions will apply.

 Provincial Health Coverage